-(1) Represents the aggregate grant date fair value of the option awards granted during the year, computed in accordance with FASB ASC Topic 718.
-See Note 9 to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2022 for a discussion of assumptions made in the valuation of share-based compensation.
+Represents the aggregate grant date fair value of the option awards granted during the year, computed in accordance with FASB ASC Topic 718.
+See Note 9 to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2023 for a discussion of assumptions made in the valuation of share-based compensation.

-(2) Includes, for each of our named executive officers, the amount of our 401(k) matching contributions and our health saving account matching contributions including AEB benefits; for Mr. Karas and Mses.
-Raasch and Hrdy, the amount of our technology allowance; and a lifestyle spending AEB benefit for Ms. Raasch.
+(3) Includes, for each of our Named Executive Officers, the amount of our 401(k) matching contributions and our health saving account matching contributions including AEB benefits, and a lifestyle spending AEB benefit for Ms. Raasch.

-GRANTS OF PLAN-BASED AWARDS IN 2022
+GRANTS OF PLAN-BASED AWARDS IN 2023

 We maintain the 2006 Equity Incentive Plan pursuant to which grants may be made to our executive officers.
-The following table sets forth information regarding all such incentive plan awards that were made to the named executive officers in 2022.
+The following table sets forth information regarding all such incentive plan awards that were made to the Named Executive Officers in 2023.